-Acknowledgments
+8. Acknowledgments

 Much like several other papers on FSA, this paper is the outgrowth of non-sponsored research by the author and his colleagues at the Laboratory for Maritime Transport at NTUA (www.martrans.org).
-A version of this paper (Psaraftis, 2008), containing the full methodological material presented herein, has been circulated to the IMO/MEPC correspondence group (CG) on environmental risk evaluation criteria, of which the author is the coordinator.
-Thanks are due to the Editor of the Journal and to two anonymous referees for their comments on a previous version of the paper.
-Thanks are also due to the members of the CG for their contributions and to the IMO/MEPC secretariat for its cooperation throughout the process.
-Last but not least, comments by Jack Devanney, Dagmar Schmidt Etkin and Panos Zachariadis on earlier versions of this paper are appreciated.
+A version of this paper, containing the methodological material presented herein, has been circulated to the IMO/MEPC correspondence group (CG) on environmental risk evaluation criteria, of which the author is the coordinator.
+Sincere thanks are due to the members of the CG for their contributions and to the IMO/MEPC secretariat for its cooperation throughout the process.
+Comments by Jack Devanney, Dagmar Schmidt Etkin and Panos Zachariadis on earlier versions of this paper are also appreciated.